A Surprise in the Oven

 The old woman turned to the road and limped to the farm of Samuel Roy.

 “Samuel, Samuel!” she cried out.
 “You must come to my farm.
-There is a skunk in my oven!”
+There's a skunk in my oven!”

 Surprise in the Oven